Ongar, Dublin: History

-The area was a new build, developing the lands of the stud farm called Ongar, once the residence of Hollywood star Rita Hayworth and her husband Prince Aly Khan.
+The area was a new build, developing the lands of the stud farm called Ongar House (named for Ongar, Essex), once the residence of Hollywood star Rita Hayworth and her husband Prince Aly Khan.
 Another part of the area covers the farm and lands belonging to Phibblestown House (built c.
 1840).

 Building of the new suburban development started in 2001 on the site of the former stud farm and was ongoing as recently as 2009.
-The facade of Ongar House has been preserved, and the house itself was sold in 2013.
-In 2019 Ongar House was refurbished and is now an apartment block.
+The current building, "Ongar House", is a facsimile of the original house, which was destroyed in a fire on the night of 14/15 September 2002.
+The rebuilt house was sold in 2013.
+Ongar House was refurbished in 2019 and is now an apartment block.

 Ongar and its surrounding areas were built up with a mix of housing types - apartments, duplexes and houses - and with a concentration of services on one street.

 Location and access

 Ongar is centred on the townland of "Hansfield or Phibblestown" and is contained within the old civil parish of Clonsilla.
-The village of Clonee is 2 kilometres to the north, while Clonsilla is roughly 2 km to the east, and Blanchardstown Shopping Centre, and the actual village of Blanchardstown, are 3−3.5 km away.
+The village of Clonee is 2 kilometres to the north, while Clonsilla is roughly 2 km to the east, and Blanchardstown Shopping Centre, and the actual village of Blanchardstown are 3−3.5 km away.
 Ongar is in the Dublin 15 postal district.

 The Royal Canal passes to the south, and small streams run in the area.